-At the request of Audit and Supervisory Committee Members, the Company has set up a department called "the Audit and Supervisory Committee Member Support Group," and has assigned employees to assist the Audit and Supervisory Committee Members with their duties.

-The Company has set up the Audit and Supervisory Committee Group and assigned employees to assist, including dedicated employees.
+- At the request of Audit and Supervisory Committee Members, the Company has set up a department called "the Audit and Supervisory Committee Member Support Group," and has assigned employees to assist the Audit and Supervisory Committee Members with their duties. <General description of the status of operations of systems> - The Company has set up the Audit and Supervisory Committee Group and assigned employees to assist.
 They assist the Audit and Supervisory Committee with their duties to ensure the effectiveness of audits, while carrying out administrative duties pertaining to audits by the Audit and Supervisory Committee as well as the affairs of the secretariat of the Audit and Supervisory Committee and the Management Audit Meeting.